Resources on Grammar & the Writing Process

 This page, created by the University of Indiana, is a concise and example-oriented guide to writing powerful and effective thesis statements.

 Also created by the University of Indiana, this page describes techniques for preparing for, taking and editing an essay exam.
 It covers strategies for making the essay effective.

 The Handbook is created by the University of Wisconsin and offers concise instruction on writing both academically and creatively, on editing for style, on documentation styles and on writing for varied disciplines (including science).

 This page is a companion to the book of the same name.
 It covers style, structure, evidence and mechanics.

 International Writing Centers Association

 This site is a great writing resource that encompasses various aspects of the Writing Center.
-For those interested in looking at other college or univeristy Writing Centers, the site provides an extensive list.
-The NWCA site also includes several different resources for the Writing Center, such as relevant on-line articles, tutor stories, e-mail discussion groups, and many other resources for both writers and Writing Center members.
+For those interested in looking at other college or university Writing Centers, the site provides an extensive list.
+The NWCA site also includes several different resources for the Writing Center, such as relevant on-line articles, tutor stories, e-mail discussion groups and many other resources for both writers and Writing Center members.
 A great source for various aspects of the Writing Center, including a list of numerous other college and university Writing Centers.
-Also includes articles and resources for the Writing Center, including Tutor Stories and E-Mail discussion groups, and links to other writing resources.
+Also includes articles and resources for the Writing Center, including Tutor Stories and E-Mail discussion groups and links to other writing resources.